 The varying winter temperatures cause moisture to freeze and thaw.
 This process of freezing and thawing causes the ground to shift between four to eight inches.
 The changes in the ground, as well as the varying water and soil conditions can cause cracks in the foundation’s structure.

 Gutters should always be kept clean and clog-free.
 Seamless gutters are easier to clean and allow snow and ice melt to flow into the downspout without any obstruction.
 Downspouts should also be clog-free and able to direct water away from the house structure.

 Your home will also benefit from using half-round gutters instead of K-style gutters, as these do not have as much nooks and crannies where dirt, debris and snow can gather, unlike the latter.

 Make sure to have a footing depth that measures at least 30 inches.
 This will help ensure that frost won’t affect structures.
 Furthermore, you should also look into reducing frost penetration, to make sure that soil in the freezing zone isn’t vulnerable to frost, or that water isn’t present in the freezing zone

 Keep your home’s core temperature higher than 55 degrees fahrenheit.
 You should also insulate your exposed pipes to prevent them from freezing and bursting.

 Are you in need of professional gutter installation or repair?
 Get in touch with Advantage Seamless Gutters for quality work.
-Call us at (218) 270-5454 or fill out our contact form for a free estimate.
+Fill out our contact form for a free estimate.
 We serve clients in Alexandria and Bemidji, MN.